 Satellites are expensive.
 In addition to the cost of building one of these devices, there is also the cost of launching the satellite into space.
-In 2008, "The Sunday Times" reported that the cost of launching a satellite using a new French rocket would be $120 million.
-This cost may rise as satellites grow and become more complex to handle different purposes.
+Satellites are costly even when they are successfully launched, but all too often, launches end in failure.
+In 2017, the billion-dollar spy satellite, Zuma, was lost when the rocket carrying it failed to reach orbit height.
+Satellite costs may rise as satellite technologies grow more complex to handle different purposes.

 Propagation delay is the term used to describe the length of time it takes for the satellite to communicate with Earth.
 This delay can vary greatly.
 More than anything else, this is caused by the huge distance over which the satellite must send the signal.
 The time can vary between 270 milliseconds to reach the satellite from Earth and return again to 320 milliseconds.
 This delay can cause an echo over telephone connections.

 Satellites used to be impossible to maintain or repair in any way.
-Only with the successful repair of the Hubble Telescope did that change and it is still extremely difficult to repair a satellite.
-In February 2010, NASA announced it was in the process of designing robots whose sole purpose would be to repair satellites.
-The operation is being handled by a new department at NASA called the Satellite Servicing Development Office.
+Only with the successful repair of the Hubble Telescope did that change, when NASA astronauts used the space shuttle to rendezvous with the telescope and repair some faulty equipment.
+However, it is still extremely difficult to repair a satellite.
+NASA is designing robots whose sole purpose would be to repair satellites.
+The operation is being handled by a department at NASA called the Satellite Servicing Development Office.

 Bayard Tarpley began writing professionally in 2006.
 He has written for various print and online publications, including "The Corner News," specializing in health and computer topics.
 Tarpley majored in English at Auburn University.